 Jenny Graham Cycles Around The World In Under 125 Days, Shattering Record

 She left from Berlin, riding east.
 And on Thursday, she returned to Berlin, riding from the west.
-In between, Scottish cyclist Jenny Graham rode thousands of miles and set a new record for riding around the world, unsupported.
+In between, Scottish cyclist Jenny Graham rode thousands of miles and set a new record for riding around the world unsupported.

 It took less than 125 days — just over one-third of a year — for Graham to complete the ride, covering some 18,000 miles on her bike.
-That lopped nearly three weeks off of the old record of 144 days that was set by Paola Gianotti in 2014.
+That lopped nearly three weeks off the old record of 144 days that was set by Paola Gianotti in 2014.

 Her official time: "124 Days, 10 hours and less than 50 minutes," according to filmmaker Mike Webster, who helped document the trip.